 Reading is a prerequisite or co-requisite for many courses and programs.
-When test scores indicate a reading class is necessary, an academic advisor can help students select additional appropriate courses.
+When assessment indicate a reading class is necessary, an academic advisor can help students select additional appropriate courses.
 Reading proficiency can be demonstrated by:

-- Earning a grade of "C" or better in RDG 100; - Achieving a minimum score on a reading placement test; - Transferring 9 or more academic credit hours from another college or university as described above; - Earning a grade of "C" or better in 9 credit hours of CAC courses requiring RDG 100 as a prerequisite; - Achieving a minimum score of 18 on the Reading portion of the ACT or a minimum score of 480 on the Evidence-Based Reading & Writing portion of the SAT (taken March 2016 or later).
+- Earning a grade of "C" or better in RDG 100; - Achieving a minimum score on a Reading Skills Self-Assessment; - Transferring 9 or more academic credit hours from another college or university as described above; - Earning a grade of "C" or better in 9 credit hours of CAC courses requiring RDG 100 as a prerequisite; - Achieving a minimum score of 18 on the Reading portion of the ACT or a minimum score of 480 on the Evidence-Based Reading & Writing portion of the SAT (taken March 2016 or later). - High School Cumulative Grade Point Average of 3.0 (if graduated in last 3 years or currently in high school).